DillonHammill/DataEditR/README.md

     use
 -   code required to create edited data can be optionally printed to the console or saved to a file
--   support for custom themes through `shinythemes` package
+-   support for custom themes through `bslib` package
 -   customisable user interface (title, logo and modules)
 -   row indices are always displayed for easy navigation
 -   switch between datasets or files without having to leave the